 Map of the Southern section of the canal

-The Saône river flows south and joins the river Rhone in the center of the city of Lyon.
+The Saône river flows south and joins the River Rhone in the centre of the city of Lyon.

 To order a detailed map suitable for self-drive boat rentals, barge cruising and even cycling, please contact Emma at Hotelsafloat.com